kingdave4/My-Portfolio/content/Blog/ContainerizeSportBlog.md

 * **Docker** for containerizing the app
 * **AWS** (ECS, API Gateway, ECR, CloudWatch, IAM)
 * **Terraform** for Infrastructure as Code

+## Prerequisites

+- Before you start, make sure you have:
+- AWS Account: Sign up if you don’t have one.
+- AWS CLI Installed: Configure AWS CLI with valid credentials.
+- Terraform Installed: Used for provisioning AWS infrastructure.
+- SerpAPI Key: Obtain an API Key from SerpAPI.
+- Docker Installed: Required for building and running containers.

+## ⚙️ AWS Services Breakdown

+✅ ECR Reposiory: Stores the docker image in the cloud.
+✅ ECS Cluster: Runs the containerized Flask application.
+✅ ECS Task Definition: Defines CPU, memory, and environment settings.
+✅ ECS Service: Ensures the Flask API runs consistently.
+✅ Application Load Balancer: Routes traffic securely.
+✅ API Gateway: Exposes the API to external consumers.
+✅ CloudWatch Logs: Captures API logs for debugging and monitoring.
+✅ IAM Roles: Implements least-privilege access control.
+✅ Security Groups: Enforces secure network communication.

+## 🤔 Challenges

+* **IAM Permissions:** IAM roles and policies took time to get right, especially when attaching them to ECS tasks.
+* **API Gateway Integration:** Took a bit of trial and error to properly wire up the API Gateway to ECS.
+* **ECR Compatibility:** Ensuring the image build architecture matched what Fargate needed (`--platform linux/amd64`) tripped me up for a bit.

 ## 🎓 Lessons Learned